Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 ```
 [//]: # ({x-version-update-end})

+- Known Issue: The pom.xml file should list 'azure-messaging-servicebus' before 'azure-identity' client libraries.
+  Check [here][known-issue-binarydata-notfound] for more detail.

 The implemented ways to request a credential are under the `com.azure.identity.credential` package.
 The sample below
 shows how to use an Azure Active Directory (AAD) application client secret to authorize with Azure Service Bus.